George Santos may be gone - but there will be more of his kind

 But when I asked Mr D’Esposito what could be done about stopping another George Santos, he didn’t have much to say.

-“I think it's for the person to not run and try to do when defraud voters,” he said.
+“I think it's for the person to not run and try to dupe and defraud voters,” he said.
 Similarly, Republican Rep Mike Garcia of California - who like Mr Santos and Mr D’Esposito represents a district that President Joe Biden won - dithered when I asked him what could be done to prevent another grifter from arriving in Washington.

 “How does the Democrat party do better opposition research as well?”
 Mr Garcia told me.
 “I mean, everyone missed this one.
 So look, when someone is committing a crime, and they're intentionally trying to cover their tracks and it makes it harder to find this thing.
 So this is the fault of him and his team.”